AleSR13/Juno_snp/README.md

 ### The base command to run this program.

-If you want the pipeline to choose a reference genome for you:
+If you want the pipeline to choose a reference genome for you, run the command below.

+By default, genomes will be clustered using `mash` and genomes that are too different are split into separate clusters.
+Mapping will subsequently be performed per cluster.
+This prevents isolates that are too diverse to be compared.

 ```
 python juno_snp.py -i [path/to/input_directory]
 ```

-If you want to provide your own reference genome:
+If you want to provide your own reference genome, specify this with `--reference`.
+This will force all isolates to be mapped against the provided reference genome.

 ```
 python juno_snp.py -i [path/to/input_directory] --reference [path/to/reference.fasta]